 “Mrs. Brownlee sent your second semester class plan.
 I’ve tried to work up a schedule that will fit your needs, but unfortunately it means you’d have to make some changes.
 You’re taking Spanish 3, and we do offer that class but it’s only offered at Davis High.
-We don’t offer a creative writing class until the twelfth grade, so you wouldn’t get credit for one semester of that class.
+We don’t offer a creative writing class until the twelfth grade, and it’s a full-year class, so you wouldn’t get credit for one semester of that class.
 You planned to take Computer Tech instead of Chorus next semester.
 Chorus here is a full year class, and for you to get credit for that class you’d have to take the second semester here.
 We don’t offer the equivalent of the Computer Tech course you want to take next semester.
 In the ninth grade we offer Introduction to Computers, which you already took in the eighth grade in middle school so you probably wouldn’t be interested.
 We offer two other classes, Computer Programming with Robotics and Multimedia, which are semester courses and you might find one or both of those interesting.

 “Trish, I have a question I should have asked earlier.
 What’s the address of your new home here in Davis?”